-The prevalence of PR in total population has been calculated as 0.12% in men and 0.15% in women, mostly in the age group of 10 to 44 years, even infant cases have been recorded.
-According to temperate and climate, the incidence is more in winter, though in a few countries it is seen more often in the hot and dry season.
+The prevalence of pityriasis rosea in the total population has been calculated as 0.12% in men and 0.15% in women, mostly in the age group of 10 to 44 years; even infant cases have been recorded.
+According to temperature and climate, the incidence is more in winter, though, in a few countries, it is seen more often in the hot and dry season.

-The blood picture is usually standard, but leukocytes count can be raised, raised neutrophil and eosinophil may occur occasionally.
+Pityriasis rosea is diagnosed by taking the blood test, and the blood picture is usually standard, but leukocyte count can be raised.
+The neutrophil and eosinophil counts may also rise occasionally.

 Last reviewed at:

 Query: Hi doctor, The dermatologist has said that I have urticaria (hives) and prescribed Deflazacort 6 mg and Hydroxyzine HCl, but I am 28 weeks pregnant.
 Can I take those medicines?
 Suspecting it is chickenpox.
 The itching started 10 days ago, rashes started five days ago.
 Appears to be small red bumps ...
 Read Full »

 Query: Hello doctor, I recently had my blood tested and it turned out that I have WBC at 16000.
 I have no fever, a cold or a cough.
 Although I have rashes and I suspect this is pityriasis rosea.
 My doctor is not aware of my suspicion.
 Now he wanted me to undergo CBC and peripheral blood smear.
 If I really...
 Read Full »

 Query: Hi doctor,I am having dry skin patches on my skin.
 They started about four weeks ago, and I first noticed them in my groin area.
 They are just dry, and they do not hurt or itch.
 Two weeks ago, I went to a pharmacy, and they suggested it could either be Pityriasis rosea, Pityriasis versicolor or psor...
 Read Full »

 Most Popular Articles